 - Repeat this process for each Unconfirmed (red) activity in each of your enrolled subjects.

 After sorting, the system will reopen for 'first-in-first-served' Allocation Adjustment mode.
-Opening and closing dates can be found vie the Important timetable dates page.
+Opening and closing dates can be found via the Important timetable dates page.

-You will not generally need to allocate to online classes, unless there is a face-to-face component (often an introductory lecture).
+Generally, you will not need to allocate to online-only classes (OL code) unless there is a face-to-face component (e.g. an introductory lecture).

 If you do not need to allocate to an online activity, this will be indicated with the text 'No group available'.

 If a subject is 'off', you will not be able to submit preferences.